MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-hyper-v-virtual-machines.md

 - Initial replication between the primary and secondary site is in progress or pending for the virtual machine.

-- .hrl logs are being applied to the replica virtual machine, or a previous action to apply the .hrl logs on the virtual disk failed, or was cancelled or interrupted.
+- .hrl logs are being applied to the replica virtual machine, or a previous action to apply the .hrl logs on the virtual disk failed, or was canceled or interrupted.

 - Migration or failover of the replica virtual machine is in progress